WrithemTwine/TwineChatBot/README.md

    - Follow bot
       - registers new follows to the channel
       - when started: retrieves followers and removes non-followers from the database
-      - implements following back the viewers who follow you or raid your channel
       - (future feature?) routinely retrieve followers and remove non-followers without restarting the follow bot
-      - (future feature?) message spam protection for large groups of followers, and tool to remove spam bot follows
+      - (future feature?) message spam protection for large groups of followers
    - Live bot
       - registers when your channel goes live or goes offline
       - monitors other channels to share when they go live